peteanderson80/bottom-up-attention/README.md

 ### Misc

-Tested on Ubuntu 14.04 with a Titan X / GTX1080 GPU and Intel Xeon CPU E5-2620 v2 @ 2.10GHz
+Tested on Red Hat with Titan X and Intel Xeon CPU E5-2683 v4 @ 2.10GHz

-py-faster-rcnn code can also work properly, but I do not add any other feature(such as ResNet and OHEM).